Thomazella/react-notepad/PROCESS.md

 Record Union has an unique color palette, this was fun.
 Made some changes to `.babelrc` to remove dead browsers increasing bundle size.

+## Day 7

+- Fixed styles on mobile
+- Fixed a bug related to `key` and uniqueIds on notes.

+### Thoughts

+Moved note id generation to creation time.
+It used to be inside `render()` causing notes to get new ids on each render.